ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ###### *Figure 9: Structure Chart for Sentiment Analysis Application, Generated by Author*

-As we can see from the SC above, we'll be implementing a frontend, a backend, configuration files and utility functions, so a main folder with subfolders as packages makes sense for our case.
+As we can see from the SC above, we'll implement a frontend, a backend, configuration files, and utility functions, so a main folder with subfolders as packages makes sense for our case.

 ## 2. Project components
 Below is what we'll need for this project: